 The purpose of The University of Tulsa Student Travel Fund Program is to provide assistance for students to make presentations at professional meetings.
 It is hoped this grant program will stimulate more students to engage in research activities and to present their research at professional meetings.
 We encourage you to contact Debra Owen at (918) 631-2714 if you have any questions.

-Any graduate student or undergraduate is eligible to apply for support under this program provided he or she is enrolled in a course for which credit for research is given.
+Any graduate or undergraduate student is eligible to apply for support under this program provided he or she is enrolled in a course for which credit for research is given.
 These courses include Independent Study, Research, and Thesis or Dissertation.
 Students in Arts and Humanities are encouraged to consider the definition of “research” in light of their own discipline.
-Enrolled students who are involved in TURC or other university sponsored research programs are also eligible.
+Enrolled students who are involved in TURC or other University sponsored research programs are also eligible.

 If the presentation involves travel abroad, the applicant must register with the Center for Global Education (CGE) before the Student Travel grant can be finalized.
 Students must receive written permission from CGE for approval for international travel before incurring any reimbursable expenses.

 Applications for financial support for professional presentations may be submitted throughout the year, but should be submitted a minimum of two weeks prior to the professional meeting.
 Completed applications with all required signatures should be submitted to the Research Office (McClure Hall, Room 201) for review.

 Funding may be requested by a student to help defray expenses associated with a presentation at a professional meeting.
 These funds are expected to be supplemented by the department or college or both.
 Allowable expenses associated with a presentation at a professional meeting are travel, conference fees, or preparation of slides or posters for the presentation.

 It should be clearly stated what the department’s and/or college’s contribution will be to the student’s research or presentation at a professional meeting.